Cart 0

 Her Honor is for anyone who’s had the good or bad fortune to stand before a judge or sit on a jury.
 It is for true-crime junkies and people who vote in judicial elections.
 Most importantly, this is a book for anyone who wants to know what our legal system, for better or worse, means to the everyday lives of all Americans.

-Get Her Honor by at the best price and quality guranteed only at Werezi Africa largest book ecommerce store.
+Get Her Honor by at the best price and quality guaranteed only at Werezi Africa's largest book ecommerce store.
 The book was published by St Martins Pr and it has pages.
-Enjoy Shopping Best Offers & Deals on books Online from Werezi - Receive at your doorstep - Fast Delivery - Secure mode of Payment

 Mind, Body, & Spirit